bigbluebutton/bigbluebutton/docs/README.md

 If you only want to build the docs you can run:

 ```
-$ npm clear # ensure cached content is not interfering with your changes
+$ npx docusaurus clear # ensure cached content is not interfering with your changes
 $ npx docusaurus build
+$ npm run serve
 ```

 This command generates static content into the `build` directory